Sukhoi Su-35: Russia

 Initially, one static and three flyable prototypes (bort no. 901, 902, 904) were built between 2007 and 2009.
 The third one (bort no. 904) was later destroyed when it crashed into a barrier during its taxi runs.

 The first contract for 48 production aircraft was signed at the 2009 MAKS Air show in Moscow.
 In May 2011, Sukhoi delivered the first Su-35S to Akhtubinsk to conduct state joint tests with the Defence Ministry to prepare for operational service.
 The first of two stages of the trials commenced in August 2011.
 By March 2012, the two prototypes and four production aircraft were conducting flights to test the type's technical characteristics, which were assessed by the end of that year to have generally complied with requirements.
 A batch of six production aircraft was handed over in December 2012.
-In February 2013, five of these at the Gromov Flight Research Institute in Zhukovsky started the second stage of the trials, focusing on the Su-35's weapons and combat maneuverability.
+In February 2013, five of these at the Gromov Flight Research Institute in Zhukovsky started the second stage of the trials, focusing on the Su-35's weapons and combat manoeuvrability.

 Twelve production Su-35Ss were delivered in December 2013, followed by another twelve production aircraft in February 2014, ten of which were handed over to the 23rd Fighter Aviation Regiment stationed in the Far East with the remaining two tasked with carrying out the final phase of state joint tests.
 The handover marked its official entry into operational service.
 Several Su-35Ss were later transferred to Lipetsk to further develop combat tactics and to train service personnel.
 The Russia's Su-35Ss are also permanently based at Besovets air base near the Finnish border, and at Centralnaya Uglovaya air base near Vladivostok.